 DMM TOC > 200 Discount Letters and Cards > 230 First-Class Mail|

-Determine single-piece weight and weight (postage) increment for each addressed piece as prescribed in 1.7 and 1.2, Rate Computation for First-Class Mail Letters.
-For First-Class Mail, affix postage to each piece under 234.2.2, Affixed Postage for Presorted First-Class Mail, or, for permit imprint mailings, multiply the number of addressed pieces at each rate increment (and in each rate category, if applicable) by the corresponding postage rate, add the unrounded products, and round off the total postage to the nearest whole cent.
+Determine single-piece weight and weight (postage) increment for each addressed piece as prescribed in 1.7 and 1.2, Price Computation for First-Class Mail Letters.
+For First-Class Mail, affix postage to each piece under 234.2.2, Affixed Postage for Presorted First-Class Mail, or, for permit imprint mailings, multiply the number of addressed pieces at each price increment (and in each price category, if applicable) by the corresponding postage price, add the unrounded products, and round off the total postage to the nearest whole cent.

 To determine single-piece weight in any mailing of nonidentical-weight pieces, weigh each piece individually.
 To determine single-piece weight in a mailing of identical-weight pieces, weigh a sample group of at least 10 randomly selected pieces and divide the total sample weight by the number of pieces in the sample.
 Express all single-piece weights in decimal pounds rounded off to four decimal places.

 With the exception of restricted material as described in 601.8.0, any mailable item may be mailed as First-Class Mail.

 a.
 Bills and statements of account assert a debt in a definite amount owed by the addressee to the sender or a third party.
 In addition, bills include a demand for payment; statements of account do not include a demand for payment.
 The debt does not have to be due immediately but may become due at a later time or on demand.
 The debt asserted need not be legally collectible or owed.

 All First-Class Mail is subject to limitations for air transportation.
 Generally, all mailable matter may be transported by aircraft, unless restricted in 601.10.0, Hazardous Materials.